 Boston Culinary Events

-Hungry?
-Need to fill your culinary calendar?
-Here is where you will find all the restaurant and culinary happenings in Boston.
-We feature a calendar of special dinners, tasting menus, prix-fixe meals, food festivals and other culinary events, including regularly occurring food events as well as special one-time-only events featuring top chefs.
+Fill your culinary calendar with special dinners, tasting menus, prix-fixe meals, food festivals and other culinary events, including regularly occurring food events as well as special one-time-only events featuring top chefs.
 Keep checking back so you can know all that's going on in the world of restaurant and food events in Boston.
 We've also got the latest Boston Restaurant News and Wine Events.

 Monday through Friday

 Executive chef/owner Evan Deluty of Stella is offering a $5 appetizer menu Monday through Friday from 4 to 6 p.m.
 The cheap bites menu includes Stella classics like spicy mussels and grilled Italian sausage and can be enjoyed at the bar, lounge or outdoor patio.
 Stella, 1525 Washington St., Boston, MA 02118, 617-247-7747.

 Chef Tim Wiechmann is at it again, showing off his creativity with prototype Tuesday nights at Bronwyn.
 Each dinner, which can be paired with regional wines, spirits and beers, is based on a theme related to Germany and the Central/Eastern Europe region.
 Some dishes to be featured are Serbian steak, Polish charcuterie board, Transylvanian lamb meatballs and Serbian hamburger.
 Prices vary each week.
 Bronwyn, 255 Washington St., Somerville, MA 02143, 617-776-9900.